Feb 3rd, 2017

-Thanks to everyone that tunes in to the podcast whether it is through Stitcher, Podbean, iTunes or the YouTube Channel.
+Thanks to everyone who tunes into the podcast whether it is through Stitcher, Podbean, Spotify, iTunes or the YouTube Channel.
 Your support and engagement are really appreciated and makes running a podcast very special and worthwhile.

 1 - Yay crochet or nay crochet